imihnea/dycbackend/README.md

          Make everything responsive (see comments in css files)

+         Color Scheme

 Backend:

    High Priority:

       Dashboard => Add balance route
-      Search bar => Routes and logic for search via category and all
+                => Add transportation fees to new products Search bar => Routes and logic for search via category and all

    Low Priority: